Michael Mastro: Bankruptcy

 Mastro was forced into involuntary bankruptcy in July 2009 and filed for Chapter 7.
 On September 9, 2009, he listed assets in excess of $249 million and liabilities of over $586 million in a filing with the U.S. Bankruptcy Court for the Western District of Washington.

 In May 2010, a ruling was handed down by bankruptcy judge Samuel Steiner that two diamond rings valued at $1.4 million were not available to creditors since they belonged to Linda Mastro.

 In February 2011, Mastro suffered a head injury while residing in Palm Desert.
 He was hospitalized for two weeks and underwent brain surgery.

+In June 2011, a judge ordered Michael and Linda Mastro to hand over the two diamond rings.

 In May 2013, it was reported that the bankruptcy trustee, James Rigby, had filed an 82-page report that valued all of the jewelry seized from the Mastros at $3 million.

 Mastro's bankruptcy is believed to be the largest personal bankruptcy ever in the state of Washington.